 Species Integrity and Gene Flow in Anthropomorphic Orchis species

 Where hybridization events such as this occur, it often leads to the build up of large populations of hybrid orchids.
-Some hybrids appear to be sterile, while others are able to reproduce with each other and with their parents, giving rise to a morphological and genetic spectrum.
+Some hybrids appear to be sterile, while preliminary data suggests others are able to reproduce with each other and with their parents, giving rise to a morphological and genetic spectrum.
 Very simply, you can imagine it like this: the two parent species are at either end and the hybrids occupy the space in between.
 Some will be perfect intermediates, some will look more like parent A and some will look more like parent B.

-My PhD is basically this: I’m trying to work out why these four orchids remain as separate species, rather than merging into one big hybrid super-species, despite the flow of genes and DNA sequences between them, via the hybrids.
+So my PhD is basically this: I’m trying to work out why these four orchids remain as separate species, rather than merging into one big hybrid super-species, despite the flow of genes and DNA sequences between them, via the hybrids.

+As you can imagine there are lots of questions to be answered!
 I’m using new DNA sequencing techniques to tease apart relationships among these species and to characterize patterns of hybridization.
 The things I find out will lead to greater understanding of species coherence in this group, improved understanding of hybridization and better-informed conservation management.